-JOTA: The Jamboree On The Air
+JOTA: Jamboree on the Air

-Amateur Radio Activities
+Activities

 JOTA-JOTI is an annual event in which Scouts all over the world connect with each other by means of internet and amateur radio.
 Short-wave radio signals carry their voices to virtually any corner of the world.